digital-asset/daml/ledger/daml-on-sql/README.rst

 ``daml.index.db.lookup_configuration``
 --------------------------------------

 A database metric.
-Time to fetch the configuration so that it's served via the configuration management service.
+Time to fetch the configuration so that it is served via the configuration management service.

 ``daml.index.db.lookup_contract_by_key``